 10. Take up some easy organised exercise

-If you did not exercise before getting pregnant, it is still absolutely safe and healthy to start now.
-Start with 15 minutes of continuous exercise three times a week and increase it gradually to 30-minute sessions four days a week or every day.
+If you didn’t exercise much before getting pregnant, it is still safe and healthy to start now.
+Begin with 15 minutes of exercise 3 times a week and increase it gradually to 30-minute sessions 4 days a week or every day if you can.

-Aerobic exercise is a good way of to boost your fitness.
-You could try swimming, power-walking, pregnancy yoga or indoor cycling (or outdoor cycling if you take care not to lose your balance).
+Aerobic exercise is a good way to boost your fitness.
+You could also try swimming, power-walking, pregnancy yoga or indoor cycling (or outdoor cycling if you take care not to lose your balance).
+Whatever works for you.

-And one spare tip for luck!
-Find an app that will support your efforts
+Find an app that will support your efforts.

 Many people find it helps to set exercise goals to help them stay fit during pregnancy.